2002 Hindu Kush earthquakes: March 3 event

-At least 150 people and 500 livestock were killed, 50 were missing and 15 more were hurt by a landslide that dammed and flooded the Surkundara Valley in Samangan Province.
+At least 150 people and 500 livestock were killed, 50 people were missing and another 15 were injured during a landslide that dammed and flooded the Surkundara Valley in Samangan Province.
 The landslide, which was a result of a 200 m high mountain cliff collapsing and covering an area of 30000 m3 with debris, buried an estimated 200 people and destroyed 100 homes, hundreds of jeribs of farmland and 4 km of road, with the landslide damaging 300 additional houses.

 In the Kabul-Rustaq area, 13 people died; 20 others were injured, 38 homes were destroyed and 100 more suffered damage in eastern areas of Kabul.
 Minor damage was also reported in surrounding areas, while several homes reportedly collapsed in Gulbahar.
 The earthquake also killed two people and destroyed 340 homes at the village of Khustak in Jurm District, while Baharak District recorded one death and 47 damaged households.
 Fifty homes also collapsed in Keshem.
 Eleven female students were injured, one of them critically, when a staircase at a girls' school in Jalalabad collapsed as they tried to flee the building.

 A few people were injured and 470 houses, 30 schools and 30 medical facilities were damaged across Tajikistan, with 116 of the affected structures receiving severe damage; 79 homes, a school and a hospital collapsed in Jayhun District, 20 homes were destroyed and 30 others, 18 schools and 6 km of power and communication lines were damaged in Ishkoshim District, and 65 households suffered damage at Rushon District.
 In Dushanbe, 15 residential buildings were destroyed while many other structures, including the Ayni Opera and Ballet Theatre, Lohuti Drama Theatre and the National Library of Tajikistan building suffered minor damage.
 In Pakistan, three people were killed in Bajaur, while 12 others were treated for minor injuries in Peshawar.
 A 45 m wide fissure opened near Xiker Reservoir in Xinjiang, China.